mekwall/ffmpeggy/README.md

 yarn add ffmpeggy
 ```

-### Installing `ffmpeg` and `ffprobe` binaries
+### Installing FFmpeg and FFprobe Binaries

-If you don't want to provide your own binaries, you can use the following packages that provides binaries for both ffmpeg and ffprobe:
+If you don't want to provide your own binaries, you can use the following packages that provide binaries for both ffmpeg and ffprobe:

 ```sh
 npm install --save ffmpeg-static ffprobe-static